 Your diet should also include enough calcium and vitamin D for healthy bones.
 Look for foods high in calcium (such as milk, yogurt) and vitamin D (such as fish).
 Ask your doctor if vitamin D or calcium supplements are needed.
 Sun exposure also increases the amount of vitamin D.

 Regular physical activity may help decrease symptoms, manage weight, and decrease stress.
 Weight-bearing exercises like walking and strength exercises may also help keep bones healthy.
+A combination of exercises works best.

 Certain habits can make symptoms worse.
 For example: